Julian-Wyatt/Attractor/README.md

         }
 ```
 As I mentioned earlier, I reference each parameter for making the particle as set using `"xSpeed: 0"`, and according to all eslint rules, the code should be laid out such that all of the parameters are in line on different lines, so I have laid it out like this and it makes it more readable.
 I then apply generic graphics setup, where I set the canvas' parent to the HTML ID attractor, so I can decide where it is placed in the HTML.
 I also set the ellipse mode, the background colour and the initial blend mode of the class.
-All of these are within an if statement which checks whether the renderer is defined or not, and will therefore apply these graphical changes to the renderer rather than to the canvas or vice versa .
+All of these are within an if statement which checks whether the renderer is defined or not, and will, therefore, apply these graphical changes to the renderer rather than to the canvas or vice versa.

 ### Attractor Method

-In the attractor method, I cycle through each particle, and using the getters and setters update the x and y acceleration, speed and position, according to the original script.
+In the attractor method, I cycle through each particle and using the getters and setters update the x and y acceleration, speed and position, according to the original script.
 This is done by calculating the distance between the mouse and the particle, which if it is larger than 3, the acceleration values will be varied according to the magnetic field strength (the variable magnetism), how far away the particle is from the mouse, which is inversely proportional to the distance squared. (`this.particles[i].setXAccn(this.magnetism * (this.mouseX - this.particles[i].getXPos()) / (distance * distance));`) The x and y speeds are then incremented by the acceleration value and multiplied by the deceleration value.

 I then update the RGB values of each particle, if the randColour checkbox isn't ticked, and then run the colour particle and check death methods, so that the particles are displayed to the screen every frame.